 ‘I’m no Perfect Pollyanna.
 But I just don’t want the experience of living with a chronic illness — I’ve had RA for more than a decade — to be negative 24/7.’

-This advice from clinical psychologist Laurie Ferguson, PhD, can help you process all of the emotions you’re feeling right now to help you fight anxiety and feel more in control.
+This advice from Laurie Ferguson, PhD, clinical psychologist and Director of Education Development at the Global Healthy Living Foundation, can help you process all of the emotions you’re feeling right now to help you fight anxiety and feel more in control.

 Writing can help us admit to our feelings, accept our fear, manage our anxiety, and move through serious trauma.

-This meditation from clinical psychologist Laurie Ferguson, PhD, can help reduce anxiety and stress.
+This advice from Laurie Ferguson, PhD, clinical psychologist and Director of Education Development at the Global Healthy Living Foundation, can help reduce anxiety and stress.

 Several studies also show that depression and chronic illness feed off each other in the worst ways.